CatalaLang/catala/README.md

-# Lawspec
+# Catala

-Lawspec is a domain-specific language for deriving faithful-by-construction algorithms from legislative texts.
+Catala is a domain-specific language for deriving faithful-by-construction algorithms from legislative texts.

 ## Installation